domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swaggergen.md

 ```

 However, if it encounters multiple types with the same name but different namespaces (e.g. `RequestModels.Product` and `ResponseModels.Product`),
-then Swashbuckle will raise an exception due to _"Conflicting schemaIds"_.
+then Swashbuckle.AspNetCore will raise an exception due to _"Conflicting schemaIds"_.
 In this case, you'll need to provide a custom Id strategy that
 further qualifies the name:

 ```csharp